chronicled/mediledger/README.md

 # Mediledger
 #### Open source protocol for decentralized SGTIN verification and GTIN ownership transfer

-* [Overview](https://github.com/chronicled/mediledger/blob/master/overview/README.md): See here for a business and technical overview of the project.
-As a preview, the following diagram illlustrates the various components and the flow to verify an SGTIN.
+* [Overview](https://github.com/chronicled/mediledger/blob/master/overview/README.md): Visit the overview page for a business and technical overview of the project.
+As a preview, the following diagram illustrates the various components and the flow to verify an SGTIN.
 The overview describes the components and the use cases.
 <img src="overview/validate-gtin.png" width="60%">

 ## Documentation